kelvin-thegreat/alx-backend-user-data/0x03-user_authentication_service/README.md

    + python3 3.7

++ [x] Learning Objectives

+   + How to declare API routes in a Flask app

+   + How to get and set cookies

+   + How to retrieve request form data

+   + How to return various HTTP status codes

 ## Tasks Done

 + [x] 0. **User model**<br />[user.py](user.py) contains a SQLAlchemy model named `User` for a database table named `users` (by using the [mapping declaration](https://docs.sqlalchemy.org/en/13/orm/tutorial.html#declare-a-mapping) of SQLAlchemy) and meets the following requirements: